 By contrast, heavier canned lithium cells such as the very popular Li-Ion 18650 cells that are used in everything from cordless power tools, to Tesla Motor's current battery packs, weigh in at 20% or more than similar capacity LiPo pouch cells.

-These LiPo pouch cells also allow for more thermal expansion and even off gassing (electrolyte vaporization) due to the flexible pouch over a metal can that most Li-Ion cells are encapsulated, so they can also been considered as a safety feature to some extent.
+These LiPo pouch cells also allow for more thermal expansion and even gassing (electrolyte decomposition) due to the flexible pouch over a metal can that most Li-Ion cells are encapsulated.
+So, they can also been considered as a safety feature to some extent.

-If you ever open up a LiPo pouch cell, this is what you will find.
+If you ever open up a LiPo pouch cell (not recommended), this is what you'll find.

-A long piece of very thin white plastic micro porous film (the polymer) with the thin lithium carbon coated aluminum & copper anode & cathode electrodes laminated in an alternating pattern on the front and back side of the polymer separator film.
+A long piece of very thin white plastic micro porous film with the thin lithium carbon coated aluminum & copper anode & cathode electrodes laminated in an alternating pattern on the front and back side of the separator film.

-This long film (over 7 feet long in the case of this 5000 mAh cell), is folded accordion style back and forth upon itself resulting in an alternating anode/cathode stacking with the the continuous thin layer of polymer separator sandwiched between them.
+This long film (over 7 feet long in the case of this 5000 mAh cell), is folded accordion style back and forth upon itself resulting in an alternating anode/cathode stacking.

-If you ever smell that unmistakable sweet solvent like odor from an RC lipo battery pack, it has a leaking cell and should not be used under any circumstance.
+If you ever smell that unmistakable sweet solvent like odor from a lipo battery pack, it has a leaking cell and should not be used under any circumstance!

 Before the final heat sealing of the pouch, it is pressed under a fair amount of pressure to ensure maximum contact is obtained between the polymer separator film and the anodes and cathodes.
 The tighter this lamination between layers is, the better the ion transfer efficiency and lower the internal resistance of the battery.

 This pressing of the cell just before final sealing also removes any remaining air within in the cell.
-Low humidity & clean room manufacturing environments are also very important which adds to the manufacturing costs of lithium batteries.
+Low humidity, clean room manufacturing environments and a high degree of quality control practices are very important which adds to the manufacturing costs of lithium batteries.

-Here's a good video of the processes involved in manufacturing LiPo cells & packs.
+Here's an interesting video of the processes involved in manufacturing LiPo cells & packs.